shangbuhuan13/shangbuhuan13.github.io/_pages/about.md

 # News
+* \[2024/01 \] Our paper SG-Bot on scene-graph-based object rearrangement is accepted to ICRA2024.
 * \[2023/09 \] Our paper DDF-HO on hand-held object reconstruction is accepted to NeurIPS2023.
 * \[2023/09 \] Our paper CommonScenes on scene generation from scene graph is accepted to NeurIPS2023.
 * \[2023/07 \] Our paper U-RED on unsupervised shape retrieval and deformation in indoor scenes is accepted to ICCV2023.